sogeuni/contents/abs/introduction/starting-off-with-a-sha-bang.md

 ---
-title: Chapter 2.
+title: 2.
 Starting Off With a Sha-Bang
 ---
 > Shell programming is a 1950s juke box . . .
 >